Core types

 - making data types reliable, each one having its own purpose, then

-only assume it is data.
+charguarantees valid text data whilebyteonly assume it is data.

-and putting it as vector of chars, 32 bytes (8 chars × 4 bytes) are used, but as string only 9 bytes.
+The string data type can represent any UTF-8 text and its size depends on the length of the text.
+Interestingly, strings are not a combination of chars, but real UTF-8 strings.
+Taking the text Mélodium and putting it as vector of chars, 32 bytes (8 chars × 4 bytes) are used, but as string only 9 bytes.
 This technical subtility is transparent for users and conversion treatments are provided if needed.

 Mélodium can handle many encodings through its encoders and decoders, taking and providing byte streams.